lmmx/rustdoc-text/README.md

 # rustdoc-text

-A lightweight CLI tool to view Rust documentation as plain text in the terminal.
+A lightweight CLI tool to view Rust documentation as plain text (Markdown) in the terminal.

 Similar to tools like `pydoc` and `godoc`, but for Rust documentation.

 ## Features

-- View documentation for any Rust crate directly in your terminal
+- View documentation for any Rust crate directly in your terminal as Markdown
 - Access documentation locally (builds as needed) or from docs.rs
 - Lightweight and fast with minimal dependencies
 - Simple command-line interface